 April 21 is John Muir Day.
-Regrettably, I’ll be stuck in a convention center in Philadelphia, PA.
-However, if you are willing and able, I suggest that on that day you ”…break clear away…and climb a mountain….
+If you are willing and able, I suggest that you “…break clear away…and climb a mountain….
 Wash your spirit clean.”
 Also of note is that e-book editions of many of John Muir’s writings are available for free at Amazon.com and the iTunes book store.

 “There is no repose like that of the green deep woods.”